 Christmas is a time for magic.
 Nothing is more magical than a trip to the ballet so I seized the opportunity to watch English National Ballet’s Nutcracker at the London Coliseum.

 With a plethora of pantomimes on offer at the moment, those seeking alternative festive fare should pirouette their way to the capital to see English National Ballet’s stylish Nutcracker at the London Coliseum.
 Currently captivating audience members of all ages, this is the perfect seasonal show for the whole family.

 Former Artistic Director Wayne Eagling’s interpretation of the timeless classic is set in a frost-covered Edwardian London winter, on an enchanted Christmas Eve.

 Anticipation is in the air as Clara and her brother Freddie prepare for their family’s Christmas party.
 The Christmassy scene is set with some clever ice skating and the children attending the matinee performance are transfixed from this point on.

 Guests dressed in their finery mingle elegantly at a party everyone will want an invite to.
 Soon, mysterious family friend Dr Drosselmeyer arrives with his handsome Nephew and Clara is sweetly smitten.
 The grandfather dance – inspired by the traditional final group dance at parties, danced just before it was time for the guests to go home – is full of merriment and gives scope for personalities to really shine.
 Students from Tring Park School for the Performing Arts are natural and animated as excited youngsters and the hubbub of a family gathering fills the stage (complete with magic tricks and puppetry courtesy of Drosselmeyer).

-This Nutcracker sees two dancers play Clara – initially as a girl, later an adult version.
-Young Clara is presented with her Christmas gift from Drosselmeyer – a Nutcracker Doll – and dances happily before Freddie breaks it.
+This Nutcracker sees two dancers play Clara, initially as a girl and, later, as an adult.
+Young Clara is presented with her Christmas gift from Drosselmeyer, a Nutcracker Doll, and dances happily before Freddie breaks it.
 Fortunately, Drosselmeyer fixes the doll and, as the guests leave, the children are sent to bed.